2019 State of Indiana Standard Multi-Hazard Mitigation Plan

 The goal of mitigation is to reduce the future impacts of hazards including loss of life, property damage, disruption to local and regional economies, and the expenditure of public and private funds for recovery.
 Sound mitigation must be based upon sound risk assessment.
 A risk assessment involves quantifying the potential losses resulting from a disaster by assessing the vulnerability of buildings, infrastructure, and people.
 The Polis Center helps the State of Indiana prepare its mitigation plans.
 The process includes examining the disasters that impact the state and identifying high risk communities and areas of vulnerability, and exploring emerging threats.
 The state uses the plan to encourage local jurisdictions to adopt sound mitigation principles and activities, and allows the state to provide technical assistance and funding opportunities that help communities become more disaster resilient.

 In 2010, the Indiana Department of Homeland Security (IDHS) conducted a unified state-level Hazard Identification and Risk Assessment (HIRA) to classify Indiana hazards as high risk, moderate risk, or low risk based upon the probability of occurrence and the potential impact.
-Combining the IDHS guidelines for hazard prioritization with community collaboration and feedback, The Polis Center helped the planning team prioritize their hazards.
-Flooding was identified as the hazard with highest level of risk and impact.
+Combining the IDHS guidelines for hazard prioritization with community collaboration and feedback, Polis helped the planning team prioritize their hazards.
+Flooding was identified as the hazard with the highest level of risk and impact.
 Vulnerability to flooding was determined in three ways: 1) Hazus-MH Level 2 analysis, 2) analysis of community participation in the National Flood Insurance Program (NFIP), and 3) analysis of risk indicators in the Community Action Potential Index (CAPI).

 The Indiana Standard Hazard Mitigation Plan (SHMP) seeks to examine the disasters that have impacted the state, identify high-risk communities and areas of vulnerability, and explore emerging threats.
 All of the assistance provided through federal and state funding has been, and will continue to be, granted to local and state agencies within the scope and guidance provided as required by federal, state, and local rules, laws, and regulations.